 Valente stepped back as he raised a hand.

 The Duchess stepped forward scraping against the tip of the prince’s boots as she tiredly rolled her eyes and head.

 “Leonin this, Leonin that.
-For the last few days, He could barely walk without stopping for a breath.
+For the last few days, he could barely walk without stopping for a breath.
 It was better for him to die.”

 Valente’s teeth clashed into an angry grind.
 Valente’s poise cracked.
 He shoved the Duchess backward.
 Her perfect hair tumbled around in surprise as she caught her balance several paces away from the prince.
-Her face twist into a pout, yet was no less beautiful.
+Her face twisted into a pout, yet was no less beautiful.

 Her heated anger cooled the prince’s own as his hands moved forward to apologize.
 The straining burden kept them chained downward into fists.
 He shook his head and pointed at the Duchess.